meshery/meshery/CONTRIBUTING.md

 #### <a name="adapter">Writing a Meshery Adapter</a>

 Meshery uses adapters to provision and interact with different service meshes.
-Follow these instructions to create a new adapter or modify and existing adapter.
+Follow these instructions to create a new adapter or modify an existing adapter.

 1. Get the proto buf spec file from Meshery repo:
    `wget https://raw.githubusercontent.com/meshery/meshery/master/server/meshes/meshops.proto`